 Implementing a food safety philosophy, the Food Industry Information Network, and product recall are the subjects covered in the last session – culture and control.

-Please click here for the full conference programme.
+Please click here for more information on the conference programme.

 Meanwhile, developing trust with food safety regulators was the key focus point at last year’s Food Manufacture Food Safety Conference, according to Professor Walker in this exclusive video interview.